 Bengaluru is home to many great architectural heritage of India.
 Some of the greatest monuments and forts of India reside in the heart of Bengaluru.
-These monuments and forts serve as a reminder of legacies of great empires and dynasties who have ruled over this great city for centuries.
 They not only evoke history but also awe & admired for their sheer architectural beauty.

 Important facts and information: Spread over area of 800 acres of land.
 Total 35 rooms in palace.
 Construction started in 1862 and completed in 1944.
 This royal palace is a private property of Mysore royal family.